 What Is An Example Of Affect Regulation?

 Let’s say that someone cuts in front of you in line for coffee when you’re running late for work.
 You might feel angry in this situation, and you might feel the urge to yell at them.

 If you want to regulate your affect, there are many different options.
 Here are some common ways you can practice affect regulation.

-- One strategy involves attention: focus on the podcast you’re listening to or on the smell of coffee.
+- One strategy involves attention.
+Focus on the podcast you’re listening to or on the smell of coffee.

 - Another strategy involves how you think.
-If you think of the person you cut in line as having intentionally ruined your day, it will make you more likely to yell at them.
+If you think of the person who cut in line as having intentionally ruined your day, it will make you more likely to yell at them.
 Rather than viewing them as someone out to get you, you can try changing your interpretation of the situation.
 You could view them simply as someone who made a mistake and was also running late.
 Alternatively, you could feel relief that your first meeting isn’t until an hour from now anyway.

-- Another strategy requires some advance planning, but can be very effective — it’s about what situations you put yourself in.
+- Another strategy requires some advance planning, but can be very effective.
+It’s about what situations you put yourself in.
 Try to plan your day to give yourself the best chance of keeping your feelings and actions under control.
 For instance, in this situation, you could choose to get to the coffee shop earlier next time.
 That way, you wouldn’t feel as rushed and you might not feel as angry.

 - Lastly you could resolve that anger doesn’t need to dictate your actions.
 Instead of yelling, you can choose to acknowledge your anger but say nothing.
 Or, you could choose to calmly ask the other person to move to the back of the line.

 Emotion regulation is an idea that’s closely related to affect regulation.
 Emotions are feelings, like sadness, fear, and so on.
 So emotion regulation is the ability to control or manage your feelings.